Dr Paul Manktelow Shares His Top Five Dog Care Tips

 Hello, my name is Dr Paul Manktelow and I’ve been a vet for almost 20 years, working on the front line in some of the UK’s busiest veterinary hospitals.

-I’m often asked what are my top tips to keep dogs healthy and happy?
+I’m often asked dog advice, what are my top dog care tips to keep dogs healthy and happy?
 My go-to place for this kind of advice is the 5 welfare needs which are a great framework to ensure that owners can meet the wellbeing needs of their dogs.
+Let's keep our dogs well balanced and happy.

 Tip # 1 Health

-Tip one is under the welfare need of health.
-And my top tip here is to ‘be your own vet’.
-Many owners rely on the annual health checks by your vet to pick up any issues but my advice is to do your own weekly nose to tail checks of your dog, that’s 52 health checks a year compared to just one and this will definitely ensure that you pick up any issues nice and early.
+Tip one is under the welfare need: health.
+And my top tip here is to ‘be your own dog vet’.
+Many owners rely on the annual health checks by your vet to pick up any issues but my advice is to do your own weekly nose to tail checks on your dog, that’s 52 health checks a year compared to just one and this will definitely ensure that you pick up any issues nice and early.

 Tip # 2 Behaviour